batibot323/Own-Notes/Uncategorized/planning-fallacy.md

 ---

 ### Solutions
 The solutions offered can actually be found on the last chapter, Implications for debiasing.
 To add, he also sent me a more recent paper[^recent-paper] written in 2018, that has discussed more solutions.
-I find the following approach significant, forming implementation intentions, e.g., *“I intend to write the report in situation X.”*.
+I find the following approach significant, forming implementation intentions, e.g., *“I intend to write the report in situation X.”*[^implementation-intentions] Here are the other steps we can use to improve our planning:

+1. Base on **actual completion times** of similar projects
+2. **Focus on potential obstacles** as they're usually underestimated
+3. **Decompose** tasks into reasonable segments
+4. Apply **third-person perspective**
+5. **Backward Planning**

 [^recent-paper]: [Buehler, R., & Griffin, D. (2018).
 The planning fallacy.
 In G. Oettingen, A. T. Sevincer, & P. Gollwitzer (Eds.), The psychology of thinking about the future (pp. 517–538).
 The Guilford Press.](https://psycnet.apa.org/record/2017-56606-027)
+[^implementation-intentions]: Forming implementation intentions led participants to predict earlier completion times, relative to the goal-intention condition, but had an **even greater impact on actual completion times**, and thereby reduced the degree of optimistic bias in prediction.